 Every prop, costume, vehicle, decorative element, etc. are highlighted in the script and aligned with the creative team’s vision.
 Adjustments are made, including the addition or subtraction of certain elements in the script.
 Even changes as small as a bloodstain on a shirt is accounted for, since the team will then need to budget for multiples of the same clothing.

 “When doing script breakdowns, it’s important to go beyond the script and create the entire universe of the characters.
 Channeling that is important.”
 Wilkinson states.
 “I would recommend getting a good knowledge of the thrift stores and online marketplaces to source cheap or free dressing and props.
 Having a great team is also the biggest asset you have when designing, especially when you are on a tight budget.
 Pooling ideas from your team is a sure way to get the items you need quickly and cheaply.”

 Hold your horses!
 To break into the art department, it’s important to first learn as much as you can outside of the job—especially health and safety regulations.

 You might want to consider offering a helping hand on low-budget short films to start.
 Going into the industry, your greatest assets will be experience and confidence in the job.

 Depending on the size of the project, pre-production can range from a few short days to many long months.
 The size of the team will also vary from just an Art Director and an assistant to a full team of cogs to run the visual creation machine.
-Entry level positions range from your average Production Assistant to an Art Assistant.
+Entry-level positions range from your average Production Assistant to an Art Assistant.

 Wilkinson concludes: “Creating a universe from a script is one of my favourite parts about the job.
 Delving into character development and making a universe around the characters is great.
-It also brings me to places I have never been before.
+It also brings me to places I have never been to before.
 Study of different cultures and architecture from different countries [for example].
 It really has its perks.”